Adapting LLaMA Decoder to Vision Transformer: A Roadmap: Solving Attention Collapse and Optimization Improvement

 \subsection{Feed Forward Network (FFN)}

-FFN structure in Transformer are implemented differently in ViT and LLaMa, \ie, multi-layer perceptron (MLP) and SwiGLU~\cite{shazeer2020glu}.
+FFN in Transformer are implemented differently in ViT and LLaMa, \ie, multi-layer perceptron (MLP) and SwiGLU~\cite{shazeer2020glu}.
 MLP consists of two sequential linear mappings, with a GELU~\cite{hendrycks2016gaussian} function inserted.
 Meanwhile, SwiGLU combines three linear mappings, integrating a SiLU~\cite{hendrycks2016gaussian, elfwing2018sigmoid, ramachandran2017searching} function.
-This structure allows for the modulation of high-dimensional features through a gating mechanism before reduction.
-We substituted the Transformer's MLPs with SwiGLUs, while maintaining comparable computational load.
-As illustrated in Figure~\ref{fig:architecture}, this improves performance from $73.8\%$ to $74.3\%$, and from $81.3\%$ to $82.0\%$ for the ViT-T/16 and ViT-B/16 regime.
-This improvement highlights SwiGLU's effectiveness not only in language models but also in vision, inspiring further exploration of other components.
+This structure allows for the modulation of high-dimensional features through a gating mechanism.
+We substitute the Transformer's MLPs with SwiGLUs, while maintaining comparable computational cost.
+As shown in Figure~\ref{fig:architecture}, this improves performance from $73.8\%$ to $74.3\%$, and from $81.3\%$ to $82.0\%$ for the ViT-T/16 and ViT-B/16 regime.
+This highlights SwiGLU's effectiveness not only in language models but also in vision, inspiring further exploration of other components.

 \textit{We will now use SwiGLU to substitute MLP in each block.}